Skip to content

 Strong

-Led the redesign of the mobile onboarding flow for a crypto trading app, reducing time-to-first-trade from 14 minutes to 3.5 minutes and increasing Day-7 retention by 28% among first-time crypto users, directly contributing to 180K incremental monthly active users.
+Led the redesign of the mobile onboarding flow for a crypto trading app, reducing time-to-first-trade from 14 minutes to 3.5 minutes and increasing Day-7 retention by 28% among first-time crypto users, contributing 180K incremental monthly active users.

 Example 4